costoffreedom/costoffreedom-book/book/architectonics-of-power/time-to-wake-up.md

 it’s time to wake up and realize that the new possibilities and challenges posed by digital networks should inform the way we decide to live our lives, not dictate it.</p>

-> Mushon Zer-Aviv is a designer, an educator and a media activist.
-He is based in Tel Aviv.